microsoft/AdaptiveCards/specs/DevSpecs/telemetery.md

 ## 3. Performance Implications
 “Perf-penalty in terms of runtime perf on foreground threads should not be affected; all our log event API calls are async.
 Background threads would kick in when there's time to upload.
 Total CPU time to upload would depend how much data you logged.
 In UTC mode - the perf penalty vs. trace logging would be near-zero.
 About the same.” - Max Golovanov (1DS)
+We can look further into how 1DS affects startup time and memory usage with comparison tests.
+The real-world perf numbers would depend on telemetry volume per minute.
+Due to call being made in the background, the performance implications shouldn’t be major, but will exist.

 ## 4. Backwards Compatibility Concerns